The Prayer (Celine Dion and Andrea Bocelli song): Year-end charts

+Certifications and sales

 Celine Dion and Josh Groban version

 Celine Dion first performed "The Prayer" live with Josh Groban in 1999, when then 17-year old Groban filled in for Andrea Bocelli at rehearsal for the 41st Annual Grammy Awards.
 Nine years later, the two performed the song during her CBS TV special That's Just the Woman in Me, aired on 15 February 2008.
 This version was released as a music download in the United States and Canada two days earlier.
-It proved to be much more successful than the original, entering the Billboard Hot 100 at number 70, becoming Groban's highest-charting song to date as an individual act (he and Dion would both go on to reach number two as members of Artists for Haiti with the song "We Are the World 25 for Haiti" in 2010).
+It proved to be much more successful than the original, entering the Billboard Hot 100 at number 70, becoming Groban's highest-charting song to date as an individual act (he and Dion would both go on to reach number 2 as members of Artists for Haiti with the song "We Are the World 25 for Haiti" in 2010).
 It also appeared on a few other Billboard charts: Pop 100 at number 50, Hot Digital Songs at number 32 and Hot Digital Tracks at number 29.
 The single sold 37,531 copies in its first week in the US.
 In Canada, the song peaked at number 37 on the Canadian Hot 100 and number 19 on the Canadian Top Digital Downloads.